yuejunfeng0909/CS2113T_tp/docs/DeveloperGuide.md

 ### Model component

+The `Model` component is responsible for handling the basic item management instructions.
 This sections describes how the classes in model component are structure and how they interact with each other.

 **API**:

 1. [Item.java](https://github.com/AY2122S1-CS2113T-F11-4/tp/blob/master/src/main/java/seedu/duke/model/Item.java)
     1. A `Item` object stores the information about a product in the bookstore:
-        1. `name` of the product, consists of alphabet, number, whitespace, underscore and round bracket. e.g., Time Magazine.
+    2. `name` of the product, consists of alphabet, number, whitespace, underscore and round bracket. e.g., Time Magazine.
-        2. `purchaseCost`, the non-negative price the bookstore owner paid for the product.
+    3. `purchaseCost`, the non-negative price the bookstore owner paid for the product.
-        3. `sellingPrice`, the non-negative amount a buyer pays for the product.
+    4. `sellingPrice`, the non-negative amount a buyer pays for the product.

 <br />

 2. [Shelf.java](https://github.com/AY2122S1-CS2113T-F11-4/tp/blob/master/src/main/java/seedu/duke/model/Shelf.java)
     1. A `Shelf` object stores `Item` objects.
     2. All `Item` are stored in one and only one of the `Shelf` objects.
     3. A `Shelf` object can be instantiated using the constructor `new Shelf(name: String)` or `ShelfList.getShelfList().addShelf(name: String)`
     4. All `Shelf` objets are automatically recorded by `ShelfList` at instantiation.

 <br />

 3. [ShelfList.java](https://github.com/AY2122S1-CS2113T-F11-4/tp/blob/master/src/main/java/seedu/duke/model/ShelfList.java)
     1. The `ShelfList` stores all the shelves' data i.e., all `Shelf` objects
     2. `ShelfList` is implemented using Singleton Pattern.
 The single instance can be obtained